 (3) All information regarding the client's care and services must be centralized in the client's record and be protected against loss or damage.

 (4) The agency must establish an area for original active client record storage at the agency's place of business.
-The original active client record must be stored at the place of business (parent agency, branch office, or alternate delivery site) from which services are actually provided.
+The original active client record must be stored at the place of business (parent agency, branch office, or ADS) from which services are provided.
 Original active client records must not be stored at an administrative support site or records storage facility.

 (5) The agency must ensure that each client's record is treated with confidentiality, safeguarded against loss and unofficial use, and is maintained according to professional standards of practice.